History of Libya: Phoenician and Greek Libya

 The temple of Zeus in the ancient Greek city of Cyrene.
 Libya has a number of World Heritage Sites from the ancient Greek era.

 The Phoenicians were some of the first to establish coastal trading posts in Libya, when the merchants of Tyre (in present-day Lebanon) developed commercial relations with the various Berber tribes and made treaties with them to ensure their cooperation in the exploitation of raw materials.
 By the 5th century BCE, the greatest of the Phoenician colonies, Carthage, had extended its hegemony across much of North Africa, where a distinctive civilization, known as Punic, came into being.
 Punic settlements on the Libyan coast included Oea (later Tripoli), Libdah (later Leptis Magna) and Sabratha.
 These cities were in an area that was later called Tripolis, or "Three Cities", from which Libya's modern capital Tripoli takes its name.

 In 630 BCE, the Ancient Greeks colonized Eastern Libya and founded the city of Cyrene.
 Within 200 years, four more important Greek cities were established in the area that became known as Cyrenaica: Barce (later Marj); Euhesperides (later Berenice, present-day Benghazi); Taucheira (later Arsinoe, present-day Taucheria); Balagrae (later Bayda and Beda Littoria under Italian occupation, present-day Bayda); and Apollonia (later Susa), the port of Cyrene.
 Together with Cyrene, they were known as the Pentapolis (Five Cities).
 Cyrene became one of the greatest intellectual and artistic centers of the Greek world, and was famous for its medical school, learned academies, and architecture.
 The Greeks of the Pentapolis resisted encroachments by the Ancient Egyptians from the East, as well as by the Carthaginians from the West.

 Achaemenid and Ptolemaic Libya

 Libyan soldier of the Achaemenid army, c.
 480 BCE.
 Xerxes I tomb relief.

-In 525 BCE the Persian army of Cambyses II overran Cyrenaica, which for the next two centuries remained under Persian or Egyptian rule.
+After the victory of Cambyses II in Battle of Pelusium in 525 BCE, his Persian army overran Cyrenaica and it remained under Persian rule for the next two centuries.
 Alexander was greeted by the Greeks when he entered Cyrenaica in 331 BCE, and Eastern Libya again fell under the control of the Greeks, this time as part of the Ptolemaic Kingdom.
 Later, a federation of the Pentapolis was formed that was customarily ruled by a king drawn from the Ptolemaic royal house.